 This article will show you how to split an Addon domain to its own cPanel account.
 Splitting an Addon domain to its own cPanel account is useful for, among others, Ecosite customers who have upgraded to a reseller or VPS web hosting account.

-Using an FTP client, download the Addon domain directory (located in the /public_html directory) to your computer.
+For larger websites, use an FTP client to download the Addon domain directory (located in the /public_html directory) to your local computer.

 Log in to GreenGeeks and go to cPanel by clicking the “cPanel Login” button in the “Quick Server Login” section.